StarlingXWeb/starlingx-website/src/pages/blog/starlingx-migrate-to-distcloud.md

 So, now that the infrastructure is all sorted out, what do you want to build tomorrow?
 What kind of applications do you need to support to grow in the future?

-To learn more, watch the [StarlingX keynote](https://www.youtube.com/watch?v=sOmoFOLaR7A&list=PLKqaoAnDyfgqsxQDbLj4LVpKiZSDbntuC&index=1&t=1622s) which was delivered by Jeff Gowan at the OpenInfra Summit in Vancouver, BC, June 13-15, 2023.
+To learn more, watch my [StarlingX keynote](https://www.youtube.com/watch?v=sOmoFOLaR7A&list=PLKqaoAnDyfgqsxQDbLj4LVpKiZSDbntuC&index=1&t=1622s) from the OpenInfra Summit in Vancouver, BC, June 13-15, 2023.

 # About StarlingX